Skip to main content

 St. Louis Interest

-The Saint Louis Zoo was a founding member of the MFG and has been committed to wildlife conservation efforts in Madagascar since the late 1980s, with the earliest efforts focused on conservation research and wildlife recovery of lemur species.
-In more recent years, wildlife conservation efforts have expanded to include other fauna, which has led to the discovery of over 35 new species of frogs and snakes as well as new insights about disease transmission among native and introduced carnivore species.
-We also have continued our commitment with lemurs through a genetic management and translocation project of two critically endangered lemur species, the diademed sifaka and the black-and-white ruffed lemur.
-In addition, the consortium also has flagship projects relating to working with communities to promote habitat restoration and agroforestry; and working with Madagascar’s Ministry of the Environment on the biological control of invasive species.
+The Saint Louis Zoo was a founding member of the Madagascar Fauna and Flora Group and has been committed to wildlife conservation efforts in Madagascar since the late 1980s, with the earliest efforts focused on conservation research and wildlife recovery of lemur species.
+However, wildlife conservation efforts have expanded to include other fauna, which has led to the discovery of over 35 new species of frogs as well as new insights about disease transmission among native and introduced carnivore species.
+While still deeply committed to conservation efforts for the three critically endangered primate species in Betampona (Diademed sifaka, black- and-white ruffed lemur, and Indri), the consortium also has flagship projects relating to working with communities to promote habitat restoration and agroforestry; and working with Madagascar’s Ministry of the Environment on the biological control of invasive species.

 Action Leading to Impact